Valuation Guide

 • Lease just below 80 years: Marriage value already applies.
 The marginal benefit of acting fast is reduced (you cannot avoid marriage value any more) but the cost of extending continues to rise as the lease shortens.
 Most surveyors recommend acting sooner rather than later in this band.

-• Lease well below 70 years: Mortgage buyers are excluded.
+• Lease well below 70 years: Mainstream mortgage lenders are effectively out.
 The decision is no longer just about lease extension cost: it is about whether the flat is saleable at all without extension.
 For some sellers in this band, selling as-is to a cash buyer or at auction is a more practical exit than funding an expensive extension.

 For sellers, the question is whether to extend before marketing or to sell with the short lease.
 Our guide to selling a short lease flat covers the trade-offs in detail.